sangstar/physics/wild_box/README.md

 The animation is in the `animation_example` folder.
 I've enclosed it in here instead of just having it displayed here because I want to give an epilepsy warning before the user sees it -- the colors change constantly for each particle, which amounts to a lot of flashing and contrasting colors.

-A gif of the Wild Box without constantly varying colors is previewed here.
+A gif of the Wild Box without constantly varying colors is previewed below.

 ![wild_box](wildBox.gif)